-- 1. The constables' pay scale of 11-points will be reduced by 3 points over 3 years from April 2014.
-When a pay point is removed officers will not automatically move to the next highest pay point, but will move instead in line with their incremental date. - 2.
-With effect from 1 April 2014 pay point 6 will be removed to create a new 10-point pay scale. - 3.
-With effect from 1 April 2015 pay point 7 will be removed to create a new 9-point scale. - 4.
-With effect from 1 April 2016 pay point 9 will be removed to create a new 8-point pay scale, the top point of which will be reached in 7 years. - 5.
-Anomalies would have arisen with these changes, whereby some officers would have reached the top of the pay scale after other officers recruited later than them, due to the inter-relationship between individuals' incremental dates, the effective dates of pay point removal and the method adopted of accruing reckonable service from April 2014 at the end of the suspension of incremental progression.3
+1. The constables' pay scale of 11-points will be reduced by 3 points over 3 years from April 2014.
+When a pay point is removed officers will not automatically move to the next highest pay point but will move instead in line with their incremental date.

+2. With effect from 1 April 2014 pay point 6 will be removed to create a new 10-point pay scale.

+3. With effect from 1 April 2015 pay point 7 will be removed to create a new 9-point scale.

+4. With effect from 1 April 2016 pay point 9 will be removed to create a new 8-point pay scale, the top point of which will be reached in 7 years.

+5. Anomalies will arise with these changes, whereby some officers will be overtaken in the pay scales by other officers recruited up to a year later, due to the inter-relationship between individuals' incremental dates, the effective dates of pay point removal and the method adopted of accruing reckonable service from April 2014 at the end of the suspension of incremental progression.2
-1 Pay scale for new entrant constables introduced with effect from 1 April 2013 (Home Office Circular 01/2013)

-2 Please note that some periods of unpaid leave may not count as reckonable service.
-These include career breaks, unpaid sick leave and some periods of unpaid maternity leave.